mwmlln/hangman/README.md

 ### Here are some of the challenges I encountered and steps taken to fix.

-1. Validating user input for category choices. try/except method is used to validate the user input for category choice, however it was throwing system error instead of pre-set printing messagge
+1. Validating user input for category choices. try/except method is used to validate the user input for category choice, however it was throwing system error instead of pre-set printing message.
   This was fixed by changing the condition for the while loop.

     <details><summary>category_choice error</summary>